Learn About the Mistakes Made By Expats & Global Citizens

 Many people dream about a new life abroad, full of adventure and excitement.
 People have romantic notions of a better standard of living in a warmer and idyllic location and, while this may more than possible, it isn’t something that will happen without some difficulties and stress.
 It certainly isn’t guaranteed.

-There are a number of mistakes that expats repeat again and again when they first move abroad.
+There are a number of mistakes made by expats repeat again and again when they first move abroad.
 Here’s our lowdown on some of the pitfalls that expatriates commonly fail to avoid, together with ideas concerning how you may counteract them when you plan a move overseas.

 Many people select a location in which they wish to live as an expatriate as a result of a holiday or vacation they have taken there.
 They may have fond memories of a place and they automatically assume that the location will make an ideal place to live on a long-term basis.
 While this may often prove to be the case, people need to be aware of the fact that holidaying somewhere is very different from living there, and often the realities of daily life can render a once loved location a living hell on earth that is very different from the place that you dreamed about.